No Result

 Reputable jewelers will provide a grading report for both natural and lab created diamonds from recognized gemological laboratories.
 The most respected is the Gemological Institute of America (GIA).
 While GIA grades both types, they clearly label lab grown diamonds as such.
 Other labs like IGI (International Gemological Institute) and GCAL (Gem Certification &amp.
 Assurance Lab) also provide reliable reports.
 Always ensure your diamond comes with a certificate detailing its characteristics.

-“A lab-created diamond is an actual diamond that’s grown in a laboratory, rather than mined from the earth. it’s identical to a natural diamond in its physical, chemical, and optical properties.”
+“A lab-created diamond is an actual diamond that’s grown in a laboratory, rather than mined from the earth.
+It’s identical to a natural diamond in its physical, chemical, and optical properties.”

 – Gemological Institute of America (GIA)